 Make them aware of their Signs of Anger

-Become a role model and teach your teen about the most appropriate ways of controlling their Anger.
+Become a role model and teach your teen about the most appropriate ways of controlling their anger.
 Teach your child about the way of expressing their angry feelings and the ways to cope with them.
-In this way, you are teaching your child about the anger management techniques that will be going to help them in their near future.
+In this way, you are teaching your child about the techniques of anger management in teenagers that will help them in their near future.